Last updated on November 24th, 2020 at 05:54 pm

 First of all, you need to have a bicycle.
 (Obviously) In my case, I used my old mountain bike for the 5-month Euro trip.
 A simple bike 8 years-old, which caused me a few problems mainly because of the long distances.

 You will need to determine the distances you will travel in advance.
 Here is where your planning will come in.
-Depending on how far you want to travel per day, you might need to train in advance to prepare for the trip.
+Depending on how far you want to travel per day, you might need to train in advance to prepare for the trip and read this bikepacking guide.
 If you want to bike for 100-120 kilometers in a day, you will need to train for at least a couple of months.
 If you will not go as far as 70 kilometers daily, then you should be fine.
 If you feel that you are not fit for this kind of travel, then spend time to prepare in advance.
 Try to be physically and mentally prepared for the trip.
 Travel without money is possible, and through biking, you experience travel in a new way.

 Here are some things you can do to train your body for a long travel by biking: